743717/RobotControl/README.md

 		Turning:

 			TurnLeft(angle):
-			Turns the robot left for a set amount of time.
+			Turns the robot right to a set angle.

 			TurnRight(angle):
 			Turns the robot right to a set angle.